 - A client has the right to withdraw from Meals on Wheels at any time.
-This withdrawal does not hinder the client from receiving the service at a later date. - If Meals on Wheels cannot provide the service to suit the client's needs or expectations, the service may be withdrawn. - The Coordinator has the right to withdraw the service if the client does not take reasonable responsibility of their delivered service. - The Coordinator has the right to withdraw the service if the client should act in a way which does not respect the rights of other clients and the Meals on Wheels staff and volunteers. - The Coordinator has the right to withdraw the service if the client does not take responsibility for the results of any decision they make.
+This withdrawal does not hinder the client from receiving the service at a later date. - If Meals on Wheels cannot provide the service to suit the client's needs or expectations, the service may be withdrawn. - Meals on Wheels has the right to withdraw the service if the client does not take reasonable responsibility of their delivered service. - Meals on Wheels has the right to withdraw the service if the client should act in a way which does not respect the rights of other clients and the Meals on Wheels staff and volunteers. - Meals on Wheels has the right to withdraw the service if the client does not take responsibility for the results of any decision they make.

-• A temporary or permanent withdrawal from the service may be made by the client or the Coordinator at any time (preferably in writing)

-- The client or advocate will inform the service that they no longer require the service - Available information will be given to the client on alternative suppliers (where applicable). - The service will be withdrawn from the client, if inappropriate behaviour is continually shown towards the staff or volunteers.
+- A temporary or permanent withdrawal from the service may be made by the client or Meals on Wheels at any time (preferably in writing) - The client or advocate will inform the service that they no longer require the service. - The service will be withdrawn from the client, if inappropriate behaviour is continually shown towards the staff or volunteers.